ramjanarthan/impossible-languages/README.md

 python -m uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```

-The GUI will be available at: http://localhost:8000
+The GUI will be available at: http://localhost:8000/results

+Note: The V1 version of the GUI is served at http://localhost:8000 and is deprecated.